devops-maestro17/e-Commerce-Sentinel/README.md

 In the CI stage, several security and quality checks were performed, including:

 - Static code analysis using SonarQube to identify code quality issues and vulnerabilities.
-- OWASP dependency check to scan for known vulnerabilities in third-party dependencies.
+- Snyk dependency check to scan for known vulnerabilities in third-party dependencies.
 - File scan using Trivy to detect vulnerabilities in application files.
 - Building a Docker image and scanning it with Trivy to identify vulnerabilities in the container image.